CovertLab/sisyphus/README.md

 Sisyphus is a task execution system that focuses on decentralization, running commands in containers, and pulling and pushing inputs and outputs to and from a data store.
 There is no leader so you can add new nodes on the fly to help out with load, and scale them back down again when you are done.

+## storage

+There are three distinct levels of paths that need to be distinguished:

+* remote - anything that lives in the object store.
+* local - anything on the system that is running a Sisyphus node.
+* internal - anything inside the docker container.

+Sisyphus pulls inputs down from the object store to the local system, then maps a volume from that local path into a specified path internal to the container that is actually going to run the code.
+Once it is complete, a reverse mapping takes outputs from internal paths and maps them to local paths, which are then uploaded back into the remote object store.
+This is the full round trip of a single task being executed and has the ultimate effect of operating on objects in an object store and adding the results back as new objects into that same store.

+In general, clients of Sisyphus only really need to be aware of remote and internal paths.
+Local paths are managed entirely by Sisyphus, but it is good to know that this intermediate layer exists.

 ## task documents

 Each task is represented by a task document.
 This document details the command that will be run, the image it will be run with, any inputs the command needs to run, and any outputs we want to record later.
 Here is an example document: